What Does the Probate Process Entail?

 What Are the Probate Deadlines?

 The time required to close an estate depends on factors such as the estate’s complexity and size, locating someone to buy assets, and finding hard-to-locate assets.
-In Nevada, the executor must submit a copy of the will to the probate court within thirty days of learning the decedent has passed away.
+In Nevada, the executor of a will must submit a copy of the will to the probate court within thirty days of learning the decedent has passed away.

 If someone who potentially has an interest in the estate disputes the last will and testament, that person must file an objection with the probate court within 120 days of the date that the last will and testament was filed with the court.